adstriegel/cse20289-fa23/assignments/assignment03/Assignment3.md

 ### Task 4c - Extra Credit

 If an optional argument of `-ad X` is provided (archive depth), allow for the processing of nested archives.
 Note that the default value for archive depth is zero and may go up to three deep.

+> You may still submit this extra credit with the extended due date.

 ## Submission